Team-1280-Training/Unit-6/README.md

 A Pokémon has behavior:
 - Take damage: a Pokémon can be damaged by some amount
-- Check if it is unconscious; a Pokémon is unconscious if it's health is `0`
 - Heal: a Pokémon can heal by some amount, but not over its max health
+- Check if it is unconscious or conscious; a Pokémon is unconscious if its health is `0`
 - Check if it is friends with another Pokémon: a Pokémon is friends with another if they have the same type
 - Interact with another Pokémon